 The CFO has been delegated authority to execute contracts.
 The CFO will execute a written contract with the Contractor using the CO-9.
+The CFO my delegate authority up to \$1,000,000 to Agency VCCO's by written declarations of the Delegation of Authority.

-10.6.1 Protest of Award or Decision to Award: Any bidder who desires to protest the award or decision to award a Contract shall submit such protest in writing to the University, no later than ten days after the award or the announcement of the decision to award, whichever occurs first.
-No bid protest shall lie for a claim that the selected bidder or offeror is not a responsible bidder.
+10.6.1 Protest of Award or Decision to Award: Any Firm who desires to protest the award or decision to award a Contract shall submit such protest in writing to the University, no later than ten (10) days after the award or the announcement of the decision to award, whichever occurs first.
+No award protest shall lie for a claim that the selected Firm is not responsible.
 The written protest shall include the basis for the protest and the relief sought.
-The University shall issue a decision in writing within ten days of receipt of the written protest stating the reasons for the action taken.
-This decision shall be final unless the bidder or offeror appeals within ten days of the written decision by instituting legal action.
-(University Procurement Rules)
+The University shall issue a decision in writing within ten (10) days of receipt of the written protest stating the reasons for the action taken.
+This decision shall be final unless the Firm appeals within ten (10) days of the written decision by instituting legal action (University Procurement Rules).

-Stay of award during protest.
-An award need not be delayed for the period allowed a bidder or offeror to protest, but in the event of a timely protest, no further action to award the Contract will be taken unless there is a written determination that proceeding without delay is necessary to protect the public interest or unless the bid or offer would expire.
-(University Procurement Rules)
+An award need not be delayed for the period allowed a Firm to protest, but in the event of a timely protest, no further action to award the Contract will be taken unless there is a written determination that proceeding without delay is necessary to protect the public interest or unless the bid or offer would expire (University Procurement Rules).

-- 10.6.2 For Medical Center Projects no Formal Protests Such As Explained in 10.6.1 Shall Be Available. - 10.6.3 Notices to Proceed will be issued by the VCCO after bonds and insurance certificates have been reviewed by Legal Counsel and the Building Permit has been issued.
+10.6.2 Medical Center Project Protests: Medical Center Projects have no formal protests available such as explained in 10.6.1.

+10.6.3 Notice to Proceed: Notices to Proceed will be issued by the VCCO after bonds and insurance certificates have been reviewed by Legal Counsel and the Building Permit has been issued.
+Conditional Notices to Proceed are issued to some Firms in circumstances where the bonds have been received, but not yet approved, and where the circumstances warrant an expedited construction start for mobilization or some construction activities.